dagurval/electrum-cash-protocol/protocol-methods.rst

 **Result**

   Returns :const:`True` if the scripthash was subscribed to, otherwise :const:`False`.
-  Note that :const:`False` might be returned even for something subscribed to earlier, becuase the server can drop subscriptions in rare circumstances.
+Note that :const:`False` might be returned even for something subscribed to earlier, because the server can drop subscriptions in rare circumstances.

 blockchain.transaction.broadcast
 ================================